May 19, 2023

 ) so all of them use the same email value. -

-Use your Context-Aware configuration values in your Back End code, inside an OSGi service, an Sling Model, etc:
+Use your Context-Aware configuration values in your back-end code, such as inside an OSGi service or a Sling model.

 ConfigurationBuilder